The Dangers of Electrical Burns

 These types of burns result in an estimated 500-1,000 deaths per year in the U.S. alone.
 Besides skin damage, deep electrical penetration can actually disrupt bodily systems that rely on electrical signaling, such as the heart.
 If the external electricity interferes with the body’s natural electrical signals to the heart, you can go into cardiac arrest or respiratory distress.
 Both of these can be fatal.

 These burns can not only cause physical pain and suffering, but they can also cause serious internal damage.
 If you have suffered an electrical burn while on the job, you may need short-term or long-term disability payments in addition to worker’s comp.
-To learn more about your legal options, contact a determined Raleigh worker’s compensation lawyer from the respected firm of the Law Office of Sam Scudder at 919-851-3311today.
+To learn more about your legal options, contact a determined Morehead City worker’s compensation lawyer from the respected firm of the Law Office of Sam Scudder at 919-851-3311today.